About Non-Government Organisations

 For more details visit www.acfid.asn.au

-Only OAGDS entities can send tax-deductible funds to overseas projects.
+OAGDS entities are uniquely qualified to send tax-deductible funds to overseas aid and development projects.

 Global Development Group Overseas Relief Fund is a DGR [Deductible Gift Recipient], which means it can issue tax deductible receipts for donations freely given to its approved aid and development projects.

-As an Item 1 DGR, Global Development Group has an approved Overseas Aid and Development Fund, with the Australian Government’s Overseas Aid Gift Deduction Scheme [OAGDS] scheme, and has been granted the 9.1.1 classification from the Australian Taxation Office [ATO]
+As an Item 1 DGR, Global Development Group has an approved Overseas Aid and Development Fund, with the Australian Government’s Overseas Aid Gift Deduction Scheme [OAGDS], and has been granted 9.1.1 classification from the Australian Taxation Office [ATO]

 The Department of Foreign Affairs and Trade’s (DFAT) role is to advance the national interests of Australia and Australians internationally.
 This involves working to strengthen Australia’s security and enhance Australia’s prosperity by providing foreign, trade and development policy advice to the government.